Page7.315

 ---Usually within 30 degrees of final approach course

----Purpose is to position aircraft for final descent beginning at IF or intermediate point
+---Purpose is to position aircraft for final descent beginning at IF or

 ---Provides course distance and minimum altitudes for the descent